Nov11/Nov11.github.io/_drafts/2018-01-01-justlistsometasks.markdown

 date:   2018-01-01 12:55:00 +0800
 categories: jekyll update
 ---
-I guess I can find an ideal job recently.
+I guess I cannot find an ideal job recently.

 some task to be finished in this year:
 * 15-445